 During patient care, we track a wide variety of information, such as infection rates and patient satisfaction.
 This helps us determine the quality and safety of our care and make improvements.
 Some of the key measures we look at are:

 - Catheter-associated urinary tract infections

 - Patient satisfaction

 Many patients at St. Jude need a special IV that is inserted into a large vein.
 This special IV is called a central line.
 It is used to deliver medications, blood and other fluids during treatment.
 It can also be used to draw blood for various tests.

 While a central line is important for many St. Jude patients, it can also carry a risk of infection.
 When bacteria and other germs get in the line and enter the bloodstream, it causes an infection in the body.

 Like other hospitals, St. Jude tracks the rate of central line infections by looking at the number of infections per 1000 days patients have had central lines in place.
-Tracking infection rates in intensive care units (ICU) is how the National Healthcare Safety Network (NHSN) tracks infection rates around the country.
+National Healthcare Safety Network (NHSN) tracks infection rates around the country.
 The NHSN is a part of the Centers for Disease Control and Prevention.